repsheet/repsheet-nginx/README.md

-The file docker/Dockerfile works with docker to create a standalone instance of CentOS Linux, install all the dependencies, and compile and test librepsheet and repsheet-nginx.
+The file docker/Dockerfile works with docker to create a standalone instance of CentOS Linux, install all the dependencies, and compile and test repsheet-nginx.
 Once you have installed docker on your system simply run:

 ```
 $ cd docker